-- 1 In "Tools" Tab set the receiver wavelength to either 1550 nm or 1310 nm.
-Set receiver to input 1. - 2 Apply an external laser source at wavelength set to the internal wavelengths (1310 nm and/or 1550 nm) and known power (e.g. 0 dBm) to the LCA receiver input 1. - 3 Record the displayed power on the LCA using the optical power monitor.
+- 1 In "Tools" Tab set the receiver wavelength to either 1550 nm or 1310 nm. - 2 Apply an external laser source at wavelength set to the internal wavelengths (1310 nm and/or 1550 nm) and known power (e.g. 0 dBm) to the LCA Optical Receiver input. - 3 Record the displayed power on the LCA using the optical power monitor.
 The optical power is displayed at the bottom of the LCA macro screen, or you can activate the optical power monitor display using the LCA function keys in the macro menu. - 4 For every additional wavelength apply laser light with same known power (e.g. 0 dBm) and record the displayed power.
-Do not change the receiver wavelength setting in the "Tools" tab. - 5 In the "LCA_RxCorr.csv" file, replace the default values with the recorded power values in 2nd column for input 1 for each wavelength measured (i.e. both the internal and the additional wavelengths).

-Delete all other wavelength values.
+Do not change the receiver wavelength setting in the "Tools" tab. - 5 In the "LCA_RxCorr.csv" file, replace the default values with the recorded power values in 2nd column for the optical input for each wavelength measured (i.e. both the internal and the additional wavelengths). - Delete all other wavelength values.
 (Note: LCA interpolates for missing wavelengths.)
-Optionally repeat for input 2 and enter values in 3rd column.